-Some time in the past week or so I turned 55, which is another milestone in my life.
-I am now somewhat a Senior Citizen (after a fashion).
-I can start collecting CPP (at a large discount), and I can retire with my pension from work (at a large discount), and I even get discounts at a few stores and restaurants.
+I can start collecting CPP (at a large discount.
+It is possible to retire with my pension from work (at a large discount),.
+There are even discounts at a few stores and restaurants.

 - I applied for my first Credit Card and was turned down!